snake lane 10 medal

-If you’re on the hunt for a well-organised, friendly, 10-mile race, then Snake Lane 10 in Pocklington should be on your list.
-As a local and someone who’s run this race multiple times, I can confidently say it’s one of the best 10-milers in the UK.
-Whether you’re training for a marathon or just love a scenic road race, Snake Lane 10 ticks all the boxes.
+If you’re on the hunt for a well-organised, friendly, 10-mile race in Yorkshire, then the Snake Lane 10 in Pocklingtonshould be top of your list.
+As a local runner who’s taken part multiple times, I can confidently say it’s one of the best 10-mile races in the UK.
+Whether you’re training for a marathon or simply love a scenic road race, Snake Lane 10 ticks every box.

-Set in the charming East Yorkshire town of Pocklington, just east of York, this race attracts runners from all over the UK (and sometimes beyond!).
-With a fantastic atmosphere, a picturesque course, and plenty of local support, it’s no wonder places sell out fast.
+Set in the charming East Yorkshire town of Pocklington, just east of York, this race attracts runners from all over the UK and beyond.
+With a fantastic atmosphere, a picturesque course, and incredible local support, it’s no wonder that Snake Lane 10 entries sell out fast every year.

 Why Snake Lane 10 is perfect for spring marathon training

-One of the biggest draws of Snake Lane 10 is its timing.
-Held in late February, it’s an ideal race to test your fitness ahead of a spring marathon.
-It’s long enough to challenge you but short enough that you can still push yourself without completely draining your legs.
+One of the biggest reasons runners love the Snake Lane 10 is its timing.
+Held in late February, it’s the perfect event to test your fitness ahead of a spring marathon.
+The 10-mile distance is long enough to be a solid endurance test but short enough that you can really push the pace.

-I’ve used this race in the past as a marathon pace practice run, and it’s been a game-changer.
-You get the benefit of race-day adrenaline, a well-measured course, and the chance to test your kit and fuelling strategy in a race setting.
-Plus, knowing you’ve got a 10-mile race in the diary helps keep training motivation high through those grim winter months!
+I’ve used this race as part of my marathon training plan before, running it at target marathon pace, and it’s always been a game-changer.
+You get that race-day adrenaline boost, a well-measured course, and the chance to test your kit and fuelling strategy in real conditions.
+Plus, having a race like Snake Lane 10 in the diary is a great motivation boost through those chilly winter training weeks.

 A stunning course (Hockney painted it!)

-The race starts and finishes in Pocklington, looping through quiet country lanes at the foot of the Yorkshire Wolds.
-It’s not completely flat, but the hills are gentle enough to keep things interesting without destroying your legs.
-Expect a mix of open fields, winding roads, and quaint little villages along the way.
+The Snake Lane 10 course starts and finishes in Pocklington, looping through peaceful country lanes at the foot of the Yorkshire Wolds.
+It’s not completely flat, but the rolling hills keep things interesting without being punishing.
+Expect a mix of open fields, winding rural roads, and charming villages along the way.

 What to expect on race day

-Snake Lane 10 is known for its friendly atmosphere.
-Here’s a rough breakdown of the course:
+The Snake Lane 10 is known for its friendly, welcoming atmosphere and smooth organisation.
+Here’s a rough idea of what to expect:

-- Miles 1-3: A fairly fast and flat start as you settle into your pace.
+Miles 1–3: A fast, flat start to settle into your rhythm.

-- Mile 10: The final stretch back into Pocklington, where the crowd support starts to build again.
+10: The final push back into Pocklington, where the crowd support is brilliant.

-There are two water stations along the way, and plenty of marshals keeping everything running smoothly.
+There are two water stations on the route, and plenty of marshals cheering you on and keeping everything running smoothly.

 Post-race celebrations: Where to eat & drink in Pocklington

-Once you’ve crossed the finish line and collected your well-earned medal, it’s time to refuel.
-Luckily, Pocklington has some great spots for food and drink:
+After crossing the finish line and collecting your well-earned medal, you’ll definitely deserve a treat.
+Pocklington has some great spots for a post-race meal or coffee:

 If you’re up for stretching your legs, Pocklington also has some lovely walking routes.
 The canal is a great place for a gentle stroll (or a victory lap if you’re feeling energetic!).